Downie Peak: Description

+Part of the Selkirk Mountains, Downie Peak is situated 60 km north of Revelstoke and 15 km east of Lake Revelstoke.
+Prominently visible from nearly every peak in the Northern Selkirks.

 History

 The peak was named by Walter Moberly after William Downie (1819–1893), a gold prospector employed by Sir James Douglas.
 It was labelled on a 1915 reconnaissance map of the Northern Selkirk Mountains; prior to then it was labelled "Eldorado Peak" on earlier maps.
 The mountain's toponym was officially adopted March 31, 1924, by the Geographical Names Board of Canada.

 The first ascent of the summit was made July 14, 1959, by William L. Putnam, W. V. Graham Matthews and David Michael via the southwest ridge.
 The second successful ascent wasn't accomplished until 1991.

 Climate

 Based on the Köppen climate classification, Downie Peak is located in a subarctic climate zone with cold, snowy winters, and mild summers.
-Winter temperatures can drop below −20 °C with wind chill factors below −30 °C.